adamk72/cw721_receiving_messages/course-02-cw721/lesson-02_cw721-base_instantiate-mint/exercise-02/exercise.md

 ---

 # Overview
-> The revered Exodite scientist Dr. Palicki was the first sapient in the InterChains to notice that the Jump Rings weren't always programmed identically.
+> The revered Exodite scientist Dr. Palicki was the first sapient in the Interchain to notice that the Jump Rings weren't always programmed identically.
 Her standards proposal stabilized Jump Ring travel.

 # CW2
 Yes, *another* standard to be aware of!
 The CosmWasm community has standard to define contract info for the purposes of managing contract-to-contact migrations, which is discussed in detail [here](https://docs.cosmwasm.com/cw-plus/0.9.0/cw2/spec/)<ExternalLink>.